teamhanko/hanko/backend/docs/Config.md

   email:
     ## from_address ##
     #
-    # Configures the sender of emails sent to the users.
+    # The sender of emails sent to users.
     #
     from_address: "CHANGE-ME"
     ## from_name ##
     #
-    # Configures the sender name of emails sent to the users.
+    # The sender name of emails sent to users.
     #
     from_name: "CHANGE-ME"
   ## smtp ##
   #
-  # Configures the backend which SMTP server will be used to send emails.
+  # SMTP server config to send emails.
   #
   smtp:
     host: "CHANGE-ME"